Qubit-excitation-based adaptive variational quantum eigensolver: Introduction

 Another type of ``hardware-efficient'' ans\"{a}tze \cite{vqe_hard_eff, vqe_hard_2, exchange_ansatz, part_hole, symmetry_preserve} correspond to universal unitary transformations implemented as periodic sequences of parametrized one- and two-qubit gates.
 These ans\"{a}tze are implemented by shallow circuits, and can be highly variationally flexible.
-However, as they lack physically-motivated structure, these ans\"{a}tze have vanishing energy gradients along their variational parameters, making classical optimization intractable for large molecules.
+However, as they lack physically-motivated structure, these ans\"{a}tze require a large number of variational parameters and may suffer by vanishing energy gradients along their variational parameters, making classical optimization intractable for large molecules \cite{np_hard_optimize, hard_eff_bad_2}.
 In some scenarios, this is known as the barren-plateau problem \cite{hard_eff_bad_2, barren_plateau_2, barren_plateau_3, q_neural_net}.